hhsadiq/medium-clone-nestjs/docs/cli.md

    11. json
    12. custom **(If you choose custom, you will be prompted to manually enter the custom type.)**

-5. **Add to DTO?**: You will be prompted with another confirmation asking whether the property should be added to the DTO (Data Transfer Object).
+6. **Add to DTO?**: You will be prompted with another confirmation asking whether the property should be added to the DTO (Data Transfer Object).
 If you select "Yes", the system will include the new property in the DTO.

-6. **Property Example**: You will be asked to provide the property example(eg:test@gmail.com).
+7. **Property Example**: You will be asked to provide the property example(eg:test@gmail.com).
 This field is also required, and the input will be validated to ensure it's not empty.

 After the property is created, please check the DTO files and add the relevant imports.
 Otherwise, the file will have errors.

-### Generate a basic structure for raw queries
+### Generate a basic structure for raw queries in a resource's specific version

 ```bash
 npm run generate:query